John Wooldridge: Musical career

 His first professionally performed work was the symphonic poem A Solemn Hymn for Victory, premiered by Artur Rodzinski and the New York Philharmonic Orchestra at Carnegie Hall on 30 Nov.
 1944.
 Rodzinski reportedly had promised to give him one performance of his work for every five German planes he shot down.
 Later that year John Barbirolli conducted the Halle Orchestra in the UK premiere.

 Wooldridge also contributed the score and co-wrote the screenplay to the 1953 film based on his own story, Appointment in London featuring Dirk Bogarde as a Wing commander.

 Personal life

 Wooldridge's first marriage was in 1942 to Mary Latham, with whom he had a son, Morris Latham, who also became a pilot.
 The union ended in divorce.
 He subsequently married the actress Margaretta Scott in 1948, with whom he had a daughter, Susan Wooldridge, who also became an actress; and a son, Hugh Wooldridge.

-Wooldridge was killed in a car accident in England aged 39 and is buried at St Lawrence's Church Cholesbury, Buckinghamshire, with his second wife, Margaretta.
+Wooldridge was killed in a car accident in England aged 39.